 Factual error: In the beginning while Dexter is on his boat in Miami, you suddenly see mountains in the background, of which there are none in Miami.
 Also the palms are too high, indicating they are from California.
 And the worst setting mistake is the Florida tags in front of the cars.
 Only commercial vehicles have front tags.

-Continuity mistake: When they are having dinner at the Mexican guy's house his wife drops a glass and you hear it shatter.
-She set 2 other glasses on the island in the kitchen.
-After a cut to another shot the 2 glasses are on the counter by the sink.
-She bends down and picks up the glass she dropped.
-It is no longer broken and sounds like plastic when she sets it on the counter.
+Continuity mistake: When Dexter and Rita are having dinner at Miguel's house, his wife drops a glass.
+She sets 2 other glasses on the island in the kitchen.
+After a cut to another shot the 2 glasses are now on the counter by the sink, before she bends down and picks up the glass she dropped.

 Continuity mistake: In Season 6, Episode 10, Dexter and Harry are in the motel room where Travis was staying (timestamp 1).
 Dexter decides to post on Gellar's blog (impersonating Gellar), and the screen on the computer shows the post date as Sunday, November 24, preceded by a Sunday, November 20 post.
 Aren't Sundays supposed to be a week apart?
 Then in episode 12 (timestamp 2), Travis is in Dexter's apartment and sees the poster for the Noah's Ark school play.
 The date posted for the play is Saturday, October 8, ie. in the past compared to the earlier episode.
 Plus If November 24 were on a Sunday, then October 8 should have been on a Tuesday.